Canadian Fire Effects Model

 What CanFIRE does

-CanFIRE calculates fire behaviour and fire effects for multiple forest stands or plots of land.
-The model can run many 'what-if' scenarios; including prescribed burn planning or estimating expected wildfire behaviour and impacts.
-It can also simulate the resulting or ecological fire effects on forest stand composition.
+CanFIRE calculates wildland fire behaviour and fire effects for multiple forest stands or plots of land.
+The model runs many scenarios such as prescribed burn planning or expected fire behaviour and impacts questions.

 - Ecological effects are simulated using species-based fire ecology traits and mortality models